|

 the nearest pawnshop, where KM tries to sell his mother's

-amulet, the Amulet of Elders, to
+amulet, the Amulet of Elders, to When the pawnbroker tries to rip

 him off, KM practically shoves his sword down the man's